Brown Sugar Grilled Pineapple Slices

 FAQ

-- Can I use canned pineapple rings?
+- Can I make this with canned pineapple rings?

 Serving Suggestions